Payment Statuses

 underpaid

 Customer sent less than requested.
-Funds remain unconverted and must be reclaimed by the customer.
+The payment should be treated as not completed.
+Funds remain unconverted and will be returned to the payer through the reclaim process.

 overpaid